-In trying to understand what parts of the Law of Moses (Torah) Gentiles are obligated to obey, there are certain key biblical texts which must be considered.
-One text in particular, the story of the Jerusalem Council recorded in Acts 15, appears to definitively teach that Gentiles are not obligated to keep Mosaic Law.
+In trying to understand what parts of the Law of Moses (Torah) Gentiles (non-Jews) are obligated to obey, there are certain key biblical texts which must be considered.
+One text in particular, the story of the Jerusalem Council recorded in Acts 15, appears (on the surface) to definitively teach that Gentiles are not obligated to keep Mosaic Law.

 The Apostles were responding to a claim that Gentile believers needed to convert to Judaism and submit to a Jewish way of life in order to be saved.
 The Apostles renounced this error, and followed by saying that it seemed good to them and to the Holy Spirit to lay on the Gentiles “no greater burden than (four) necessary things.”
 Their conclusion was that if the Gentiles abstained from these basic problem practices that they would “do well.”
 (Acts 15:28)